-Plagiarism is a violation of the scientific community's ethical standards and a violation of the University of Miami's Graduate Student Honor Code.
-Plagiarism is a serious offense and students who plagiarize can be dismissed from the University.
+Plagiarism is a serious offense that violates the scientific community's ethical standards and the University of Miami's Graduate Student Honor Code.
+Students who plagiarize can be dismissed from the University.

 In university courses, we are continually engaged with other people's ideas: we read them in texts, hear them in lectures, discuss them in class, and incorporate them into our own writing.
-As a result, it is very important that we give credit where it is due.
+As a result, we must give credit where it is due.
 Plagiarism is using others' ideas and words without clearly acknowledging the source of that information.

-All incoming master's students will be required to participate in a two-hour workshop on "Understanding Plagiarism and Using Proper Citations".
-The workshop will be offered by the UM Calder Medical Library early in the Fall and Spring semesters to accommodate incoming students in either semester.
-Students will be required to complete an assignment prior to attending the workshop.
+All incoming master's students must participate in a two-hour workshop on "Understanding Plagiarism and Using Proper Citations."
+The UM Calder Medical Library will offer the workshop early in the Fall and Spring semesters to accommodate incoming students in either semester.
+Students will be required to complete an assignment before attending the workshop.
 The Director of Academic Affairs will work with the incoming students to ensure the completion of this requirement.